Global Hiring Guide

 4. What are the mandatory benefits for employees in India?

-Mandatory benefits in India include Provident Fund (PF) contributions, Employee State Insurance (ESI), gratuity for employees with 5+ years of service, and statutory leave entitlements.
-Specific requirements vary by company size and employee salary levels.
+Mandatory benefits include Provident Fund (PF), Employee State Insurance (ESI), and gratuity for employees with five or more years of service.
+Statutory leave entitlements also apply, including earned leave, sick leave, and casual leave, which vary by state.
+Specific thresholds depend on company size and employee salary levels.
+An EOR tracks and manages all obligations automatically.

 5. Can I hire remote workers in India without a physical office?